wkh1267/nlp_lab/README.md

 - It must create an enjoyable review for each game run.

 #### Scoring
 40 point.
-(We will select up to three students with the best overall performance to receive a three-point bonus on their final grade.)
+(We will select up to three students with the best overall performance to receive a two-point bonus on your final grade.)

 #### Submission
 Please submit your assignment on NTU COOL by providing a link to your GitHub repository or Google Drive.